 Repair/replace projects include replacing existing materials or utilities (plumbing, electrical, and mechanical) in commercial and residential properties.
 Required permits and approvals can vary for projects on the exterior of the property versus the interior of the property.

-The organizations and agencies listed below serve Denver area residents who are in need of home modifications and repairs, from installing wheelchair ramps, snow removal and landscaping to minor electrical/plumbing work, energy-efficient upgrades, and more.
-Follow the links below to contact these groups for resources, advice, and assistance.
+These organizations help serve Denver-area residents, from installing wheelchair ramps, snow removal and landscaping to minor electrical/plumbing work, energy-efficient upgrades, and more.

 The review and permitting process varies according to the size and location of your project.
-The following is a list of what may be required.
-A list of the reviews and permits needed for your specific project will be identified upon completion of the concept review.
+The following is a list of what may be needed.

 Potential Reviews and Permits